Silo Art Trail North East Victoria

 The Rochester Silos were painted by renowned mural artist Jimmy D'Vate.

+in 2018 and 2021.
 On the tall silo is a Squirrel Glider, a small, nocturnal marsupial that is native to eastern Australia.
 On the shorter silo is an Azure Kingfisher, a colourful bird with bright blue and orange plumage that is found near rivers, creeks, and wetlands.

 On the back of this silo is a Platypus mural.
 The duck-billed platypus is one of Australia’s most unique and fascinating animals and can be seen swimming in the Campaspe River.
 There is also a mural of the New Holland Honeyeater with its bold black, white, and yellow plumage.
+As we wandered around the streets of Rochester, we saw lots of large colourful murals down laneways and on the sides of buildings.

 After exploring Rochester, we drove 12 kilometres to Aysons Reserve Campground.